gvituri/gvituri/README.md

 > - Currently living in SP, Brazil;
 > - Master's in Biological Sciences;
 > - Currently working as a .Net C# Dev;
-> - Love to make art: drawing, crocheting, pixelArt.
+> - Love to make art.

 <p align="center">
 TECH AND TOOLS